-We've also been to help the next generation of football stars by sponsoring sports kit for kids teams such as atinum Award spare pennies from colleagues' monthly salary to charity.
+We also continued our Pennies from Heaven scheme which donates the spare pennies from colleagues' monthly salary to charity.
 In 2023 we received the Pennies from Heaven 'Platinum Quality Mark', which is a great reflection of our colleague's generosity.
 Our colleagues chose Mind, Tommy's and the Lighthouse Construction Industry Charity as our nominated charities.